research

 For information structures that contain continuous vector-valued observables (besides discrete ones), the only new degree-one cocycles are Shannon’s differential entropy entropy and the dimension (of the support of the measure) (Vigneaux, 2021).
 This constitutes a novel algebraic characterization of differential entropy.

 Information cohomology has seen some advances in the last years.
 Marcolli and Manin (Manin & Marcolli, 2020) related information structures with other homotopy- and category-theoretic models of neural information networks.
 Similar perspectives have been developed more recently by Belfiore and Bennequin (Belfiore & Bennequin, 2021) to tackle the problem of interpretability of neural networks.
 They associate to each neural network a certain category equipped with a Grothendieck topology (determined by the connectivity of the neurons), and study the category of sheaves on it, which is a topos.
-Every topos has an internal logic, and they are linking this internal toposic logic with the classification capabilities that emerge in each layer of a trained neural network (these were previously studied in the experimental article \cite{belfiore2021logical}).
+Every topos has an internal logic, and they are linking this internal toposic logic with the classification capabilities that emerge in each layer of a trained neural network (these were previously studied in the experimental article (Belfiore et al., 2021)).

 Presentations: